 The answer to that is no, and we’ll explain why shortly.

 If you’re like us, you’ll find yourself skipping gears now and then just to limit your exposure to one of the least mechanically-satisfying manual transmissions we’ve ever tested: shift action is light, but shifter and clutch are so vague that neither feels connected to anything under the hood.
-The best thing we can say is this transmission does offer the expected additional control over gear ratio choice than the CVT.
+The best thing we can say is that this transmission offers the expected additional control over gear ratio choice compared to the CVT.

 A relatively svelte curb weight (at its 2013 introduction, this Sentra was actually lighter than the smaller, previous edition it replaced) means the Sentra feels tossable in turns, even if its handling is far from what we’d call fun.

-This is a remarkably roomy car, with rear seat and trunk space to rival some mid-size sedans.
+This is a remarkably roomy car, with rear-seat and trunk space to rival those of some mid-size sedans.
 Up front, though, comfort is compromised by a driver’s seat with a too-short bottom cushion; that, and the driving position, both favour drivers with short legs.

 Nissan’s fuel consumption estimates for a Sentra with the six-speed stick are 8.9/6.6 L/100 km (city/highway); our test car averaged 9.0 L/100 km in a week of city driving.
 If economy is key for you, note that those estimates improve to 8.0/6.1 with the CVT.